Azure-Samples/azure-stack-edge-deploy-vms/Scripts/IotEdgeScript/README.md

 # Sync data from Azure Stack Edge local share to IoT Edge

-One liner > This example uses an IoT Edge module to access data from an Azure Stack Edge local share.
+This example uses an IoT Edge module to access data from an Azure Stack Edge local share.
 You can use this example with all Azure Stack Edge SKUs.

-Key concepts
+## Key concepts

-- Provide users with more context on the tools and services used in the sample.
+Provide users with more context on the tools and services used in the sample.
 Explain some of the code that is being used and how services interact with each other.

-Usage notes
+## Usage notes

-- You'll need to provide...
+You'll need to provide...

-License
+## License

-- License considerations...
+License considerations...

 ## Prerequisites